The Meaning of Namaste

 I honor the place in you that is the same as it is in me.

 It is a beautiful expression that encompasses so much more than it is given credit for in the western world and yoga industry.
 We see it used a lot in the modern world to sell yoga apparel and gear, but hopefully we can take into our hearts and see that when we say it - it means something.
+It is a sacred word from Indian culture and we should treat it with reverence.

 It is a word you will hear in every yoga class you will ever take and we encourage you to pause when you say it and bow not only to one another, but to the sacredness of this practice and it's beautiful roots in Indian culture.